A geometric mesh smoothing algorithm related to damped oscillations: The geometric triangle transformation

 \subsection{Definition of the geometric element transformation}

 After these short introductory observations we proceed now with the precise definition of the geometric triangle transformation which is the main subject of this article: let $\Delta=(x_0,x_1,x_2) \in (\mathbb{R}^2)^3$ be a planar triangle, indexed in a counter-clockwise fashion, with centroid $c=(\sfrac{1}{3})(x_0+x_1+x_2)$.
+In the following we denote by $\left\|\;\right\|$ the euclidean metric.
 Then we define